Recent Posts

 If you were to pay eighty thousand dollars for a car, would you be happy with an old rusty car on cinder blocks?
 Doesn’t paying a high price establish the expectation of a good return?
 Instead, you would expect a fast, sleek, well-oiled machine.
 In a like manner I ask, what do you expect to get in return for your suffering?

-Spend your suffering wisely, be a good steward of it in the same way you strive to be a good steward of your money.
+Spend your suffering wisely.
+Be a good steward of it in the same way you strive to be a good steward of your money.
 None of you I would expect, would pay such a sum for a rusty car, much less would any of you toss the money to the wind spending it for nothing at all.
 Yet this is how we spend much of our suffering.
 Do you not know that the suffering of the saints is good tender towards the redemption of souls?
 Do you not understand that your suffering can purchase a crown of glory not only for you, but for your family, friends, and neighbors?
 What is more, suffering can purchase the glory of our Lord, Jesus Christ and buy interest in His kingdom, the kingdom he has put the down payment on with His suffering.
 Shall we not do likewise and pave the streets of that kingdom with our sufferings?

 These things should not be so!
 This is not conduct becoming bond-slaves of God most high.